Stop acquiring new debt

 What is leftover?
 If none is left, focus on cutting expenses and increasing income.

-Next, put an item in your budget for debt repayments, stick to it.
+Next, consider building up an emergency fund, even a small one.
+And then put an item in your budget for debt repayments.

-Why this matters: You’ll need a cushion for emergency purposes.
+You’ll need a cushion for emergency purposes.
 Paying off debt is tough when you hardly have money to pay bills consistently.
-Having some cushion, even if it’s only $1,000 in a savings account makes it easier to pay off debts and even pay extra on your debts each month in order to pay off the balances faster.
+Having some cushion, even if it’s only $1,000 in a savings account makes it easier to pay off debts and even pay extra on your debts each month to pay off the balances faster.

 Step 4: Pay off the debts with the highest interest rates first